who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/02._Slides/09._Testing_Security/06_continuous_testing.md

 Solution: **run automated tests in parallel**.

-> If all the tests were run sequentially, Sussman states that “the 7,000 trunk tests would take about half an hour to execute.
+> "If all the tests were run sequentially, Sussman states that “the 7,000 trunk tests would take about half an hour to execute.
 So we split these tests up into subsets, and distribute those onto the 10 machines in our Jenkins [CI] cluster...
-Spliting up our test suite and running many tests in parallel, gives us the desired 11 minute runtime.
+Spliting up our test suite and running many tests in parallel, gives us the desired 11 minute runtime."

 \- Noah Sussman, Test architect at Etsy